All posts by Daniel Stanford

 I’m a fairly typical, multitasking, always-connected member of generation Y (or a late gen-Xer, depending on who sets the cutoff date).
 My laptop and I are rarely apart, and I quickly run out of things to occupy my time when I’m deprived of high-speed internet access.
 (My parents finally upgraded from dial-up just before the holidays and, as a result, I finally agreed to stay with them for more than 48 hours.)

 In short, I get bored easily, which is why I’d always suspected that Las Vegas might be my ideal vacation destination.
 After all, Vegas is designed for people who can’t focus.
 Buffets are abundant—ideal for those who can’t even commit to a particular entrée for an evening.
 Cirque du Soleil shows are multiplying like rabbits—perfect for anyone who loves live theatre but hates paying attention to one performer for more than fifteen seconds.
 Nearly every casino offers a superficial imitation of some ancient city or wonder of the world—fantastic for the tourist who can’t imagine spending an entire week in just France or Italy or Egypt.
 You could also go through the detailed analysis of US poker and understand what you can do when you want to gamble online.
+You can also check out online casino platforms like level up casino NZ for exciting prizes!

 I just returned from my first Vegas trip, and unfortunately, it seems all of the city’s catering to multitaskers comes at a high price.
 At first, I was drawn in by the bells and whistles.
 A slot machine featuring stars from the hit ‘70s game show Password?
 Amazing!
 Where do I insert my money?
 A shopping mall with a maze of canals and happy couples riding in gondolas while being serenaded by a man dressed like the Hamburgler?
 Incredible!
 I’ll take two tickets, please.